Student Scholarship Program

-The Animation Educators Forum is proud to announce its 2019-2020 academic year scholarships.
-Last year, the AEF awarded over $40,000 in scholarships to ten students.
+The Animation Educators Forum is proud to announce its 2021-22 academic year scholarships.
+Last year, the AEF awarded over $40,000 in scholarships to eleven students.

 CRITERIA AND AWARDS

 Our scholarships are merit-based awards designed to support college students in continuing their education in the field of animation.
-Awards range from $2,500 to $5,000 and may be applied toward:
+Awards may range from $2,500 to $5,000 and be applied to: